EICR Maldon Landlords Electrical Inspections & Certificates

 Any part of the electrical system found to be below the required standard is issued a code, which is as follows.

-- Code C2 – Some defects are not dangerous for now but could become dangerous if a fault were to occur within the electrical system or a connected appliance.
+- Code C2 – Some defects are not dangerous for now, but could become dangerous if a fault occurs within the electrical system or a connected appliance.

 - Code C3 – There’s a non-hazardous deficiency.
 Repairs are recommended for safety enhancement but are not essential.
 You’re under no obligation to have repairs done.

 The electrician will issue a quote for any necessary repairs.
-Some repairs we may be able to do on the day.
+Some repairs can be done on the same day.
 Otherwise, we can agree on a time to return and make the repairs.
-Or if you would prefer, you can arrange the repairs yourself, and we can return to reinspect at a later date.
+Or, if you would prefer, you can arrange the repairs yourself, and we can return to reinspect at a later date.

 Once the electrical system has passed the required checks, the electrician writes the certification.
-The certificate proves the electrical system is up to the British Standard For Electrical Safety (BS 7671) and the IEE Wiring Regulations (17th edition)
+The certificate confirms that the electrical system meets the British Standard for Electrical Safety (BS 7671) and the latest IEE Wiring Regulations.

 EICR inspections can take up to 4 hours to complete.
 The time taken depends on the size of the property (4 hours is for the largest of properties)